rstudio/packrat/README.md

     packrat::bootstrap()

-This will install packrat and set up a private library to be used for this project, and then place you in `packrat mode`.
+This will install Packrat, set up a private library to be used for this project, and then place you in `packrat mode`.
 While in packrat mode, calls to functions like `install.packages` and `remove.packages` will modify the private project library, rather than the user library.

-When you want to manage the state of your private library, you can use the packrat functions:
+When you want to manage the state of your private library, you can use the Packrat functions:

 - `packrat::snapshot()`: Save the current state of your library.
 - `packrat::restore()`: Restore the library state saved in the most recent snapshot.
 - `packrat::clean()`: Remove unused packages from your library.

-Share a packrat project with `bundle` and `unbundle`:
+Share a Packrat project with `bundle` and `unbundle`:
 - `packrat::bundle()`: Bundle a packrat project, for easy sharing.
 - `packrat::unbundle()`: Unbundle a packrat project, generating a project directory with libraries restored.